AChiabodo/AMLNotes/Questions.md

    - RoI Pooling is a technique used in object detection algorithms to extract features from a region of interest (RoI) in an image.
 It works by dividing the RoI into a grid of sub-windows and then "snapping" the features to the grid.
 This can lead to a loss of information and reduce the accuracy of the object detection algorithm.
    - RoI Align is a variation of RoI pooling that uses **bilinear interpolation** to align the features with the grid.
 This can help to preserve the spatial information and improve the accuracy of the object detection algorithm.

-5. **Semantic Segmentation** is the task of classifying each pixel in an image according to the object it belongs to.
+5. **Semantic Segmentation** is a fundamental topic in computer vision that aims to classify each pixel in an image according to the object (class) it belongs to.
 It is a pixel-level classification task that can be used to create detailed and accurate object masks.
 Various techniques can be used for semantic segmentation, such as fully convolutional networks and U-Net.

 1. **Fully Convolutional Networks (FCNs)** are used to perform semantic segmentation by applying **Downsampling** and **Upsampling** inside the network.
 First a series of convolutional layers are applied to the input image to extract the **features vector**.
 The network is then designed to upsample the feature vector and the obtained output is a **pixel-wise** classification with original image size $C$ x $H$ x $W$ where $C$ is the number of classes.